diff3/BinaryPacketsDSL/README.md

 **Personal Motivation**

 This project began as a way to better understand network traffic analysis and deepen my Python skills.
-What started with curiosity around WoW protocols has evolved into a structured, testable system for binary decoding – built with learning and exploration in mind.
+What started with curiosity around real-world network protocols has evolved into a structured, testable system for binary decoding – built with learning and exploration in mind.

 ## Features